-A stand-alone primary site must meet the following prerequisites before you can expand it into a hierarchy with a central administration site:
+A stand-alone primary site must meet the following prerequisites before you can expand it into a hierarchy with a CAS:

 Source file version matches site version

-Install the new central administration site using media from a CD.Latest folder that matches the version of the stand-alone primary site.
+Install the new CAS using media from a CD.Latest folder that matches the version of the stand-alone primary site.
 To make sure the versions match, use the source files found in the CD.Latest folder on the stand-alone primary site.

-For more information about the correct source files to use to install different sites, see Options for installing different types of sites.
+For more information about the correct source files to use to install different sites, see Prepare to install sites: Options for installing different types of sites.

 Stop active migration from another hierarchy